ciofeca/utdb/README.md

 * spree: number of times the server flattered this player reporting his/her ongoing "killing spree"
 * lemming: number of times the player died because of high jumping/falling or drowning
 * kicked: times the player was kicked by the server for some reason (idle, bot disabling...)
-* smitten: punishment explicitly inflicted by server administrator
+* smitten: punishment explicitly inflicted by server administrator or admin bot

 Name, account and location are string type; except the two timestamps, the other fields are integers.